Skip to Content

 Ingredients

-- 1 Medium (150g) Onion
+• 1 Medium Onion 150g

-- 4 Garlic Cloves
+• 4 Garlic Cloves

-- 2 Sprigs Fresh Thyme
+• 2 Sprigs Fresh Thyme

-- 3 Tbsp Mushroom Ketchup
+• 3 tablespoon Mushroom Ketchup

-- 1 Tbsp Olive Oil
+• 1 tablespoon Olive Oil

 Instructions

-- Cut the onion into a 5mm (¼") dice.
+• Cut the onion into a 5mm (¼") dice.

-- Heat the butter in a 20cm (8") saucepan and when it has melted add the thyme, onions and garlic cloves and sweat down gently over a medium heat for 10 minutes.
+• Heat the butter in a 20cm (8") saucepan and when it has melted, add the thyme, onions and garlic cloves and sweat down gently over a medium heat for 10 minutes.

-- Pick out some nice mushrooms from the mixed mushroom mix and set them aside to be sautéed as a garnish (This is optional).
+• Pick out some nice mushrooms from the mixed mushroom mix and set them aside to be sautéed as a garnish (this is optional).
 Then roughly chop the remaining mushrooms.

-- Roughly chop the button mushrooms.
+• Roughly chop the button mushrooms.

-- Turn the heat under the onions to high and add the chopped mushrooms to the softened onions and garlic and cook them for 15 minutes or until they have cooked down and are nice and softened but all of the liquid that has formed has evaporated.
-You will notice the tone change when the water has evaporated and the mushrooms will begin to fry.
+• Turn the heat under the onions to high and add the chopped mushrooms to the softened onions and garlic, along with a generous pinch of salt.
+Cook them for 15 minutes or until they have cooked down and are nice and softened, but all of the liquid that has formed has evaporated.

-- Pour in the mushroom ketchup and stir until it has all been sucked up by the mushrooms.
+• Pour in the mushroom ketchup and stir until it has all been sucked up by the mushrooms.

-- Pour in the vegetable stock, turn the heat down to medium and simmer for 5 minutes.
+• Pour in the vegetable stock, turn the heat down to medium and simmer for 5 minutes.

-- Finely chop the parsley.
+• Finely chop the parsley.

-- Heat a small 20cm or 8" frying pan over a high heat and add the olive oil, then saute the reserved mushrooms for a couple of minutes.
+• Heat a small 20cm or 8" frying pan over a high heat and add the olive oil, then saute the reserved mushrooms for a couple of minutes.

-- Just before you serve the soup stir through the parsley and top with the sautéed mushrooms.
+• Just before you serve the soup, stir through the parsley and top with the sautéed mushrooms.

 Paul